onnx/onnx/docs/docsgen/source/intro/concepts.rst

 in the environment where it is deployed.
 With ONNX, it is possible to build a unique process to deploy a model in production and independent from the learning framework used to build the model.
+*onnx* implements a python runtime (see :ref:`l-reference-implementation`) to help evaluating ONNX models useful to help debugging converting libraries.

 .. contents::
     :local: